School Searches

 A student does not own a locker or other school property.
 The school makes lockers available to the student.
 The student does have some expectation of privacy in his or her locker from other students.
 However, a student does not have a high expectation of privacy in his or her locker from the school and may not prevent school officials from searching the locker if the school official has a reasonable suspicion that the student has violated or is violating a law or school rule.

 A student has a greater expectation of privacy regarding his or her person and personal effects.
 A school official who conducts a search of a student's backpack, purse, clothing, cell phone, or other personal effects must have a reasonable suspicion that the student has violated or is violating a law or school rule.
-Strip searches or searches that include a student's underwear may only be conducted by law enforcement and may not be conducted by a school official.
+Searches which expose underwear (except socks) are considered strip searches that may not be conducted by a school official.

 Student Cooperation